* All eyes on Washington amid signs of progress on deadlock

 closer to ending a political crisis that has closed much of the

-U.S. government and pushed the country close to default.
-This
+U.S. government and pushed the country close to default, but a

-borrowing limit for only about six weeks, temporarily putting
+borrowing authority for several weeks, temporarily putting off a

-off a default that could come as soon as next week.
+default that could come as soon as next week, while Senate

-As a result, yields on Treasury bills maturing in late
+for several weeks caused yields on Treasury bills maturing late

 For example, the bills maturing on December 19 now yield

 0.205 percent, up from 0.115 percent on Thursday, whereas those

 bills maturing in January yield about 0.07 to 0.08 percent.

 "We need the weekend with a minimum of drama before people